Stairs. Entry group. Materials. Doors. Locks. Design

 3. Thermal - under the influence of high temperatures.

-The latter method is considered the most effective, since the canvas becomes especially durable and dimensionally stable.
-The insulation obtained as a result of thermal soldering is called eurosynthetic winterizer.
+The latter method is considered the most effective, since the canvas becomes especially durable and dimensional stable.
+The insulation obtained as a result of thermal soldering is called Eurosynthepon.

-The density scale of synthetic winterizer fabrics is quite large - from 40 to 1500 g / cm3.
+The density scale of padding polyester fabrics is quite large - from 40 to 1500 g/cm3.
 To insulate various products, they are laid out in layers and fastened together.

 Interesting fact!
 Sometimes natural wool is added to synthetic fibers to increase heat-saving characteristics.
-The resulting material is called sherstepon and is used in sewing blankets and mattresses for strollers and cribs for small children.
+The resulting material is called sherstepon and is used to sew blankets and mattresses for strollers and cribs for small children.

 Sintepon: pros and cons

-The synthetic winterizer is a popular insulating material, since it has a number of positive properties:
+Synthetic winterizer is a popular insulation material because it has a number of positive properties:

 • light weight compared to wool insulation and batting;